Configuration Options

 File Storage

 By default, Directus stores all uploaded files locally on disk.
 However, you can also configure Directus to use S3, Google Cloud Storage, Azure, Cloudinary or Supabase.
 You can also configure multiple storage adapters at the same time.
 This allows you to choose where files are being uploaded on a file-by-file basis.
-In the Admin App, files will automatically be uploaded to the first configured storage location (in this case local).
-The used storage location is saved under storage in directus_files.
+In the Data Studio, files will automatically be uploaded to the first configured storage location (in this case local

 File Storage Default